lodev09/php-mysqli-wrapper-class/README.md

 ============================

 > If you're working on a new PHP project, I recommend for you to use PDO instead.
 I'm only maintaining this class because old projects are still using this.

->
-> I will publish my own PDO wrapper class that I use for new projects in the future :)
+You can find my own version of PDO wrapper [here](https://github.com/lodev09/php-models)

 A very simple yet useful helper class for PHP used in accessing your MySQL database using PHP's native _**mysqli**_.
 Requires php 5 or higher.